tedmoore/schelp2/docs/Classes/Env.md

 ### `circle`
-Creates a new envelope which, when used by an [EnvGen](../Classes/EnvGen.md), cycles through its values.For making an already-created envelope cyclic, you can use the [#-circle](#-circle) instance method, which takes the looparound time and curve as arguments.**Arguments:**
+Creates a new envelope which, when used by an [EnvGen](../Classes/EnvGen.md), cycles through its values.For making an already-created envelope cyclic, you can use the [circle](#circle) instance method, which takes the looparound time and curve as arguments.**Arguments:**

 | Argument | Description |
 |----------|-------------|